St. Matthew's German Evangelical Lutheran Church: History

 In 1868, the church purchased its present site from Father Patrick O'Neill and contracted the Irish-born architect John Henry Devereux to design a Gothic revival sanctuary with suggestions from Ludwig Müller, the congregation's pastor.
 Devereux also designed the Renaissance Revival U.S. Post Office in Charleston.
 The new sanctuary was dedicated in 1872 with elaborate ceremonies and 3000 persons attending.
 In 1883, the church began to hold services in German and English.
 In 1901, a clock and set of ten bells from the Meneely Bell Foundry were installed in the steeple at a cost of $7,000.
 (Three additional bells were installed in 1966, when the steeple was rebuilt after a fire.)
 A Sunday school building was added in 1909.
-As the nation entered the World War I in 1917, 83 members of the church joined the military; five paid the supreme sacrifice.
+As the nation entered the World War I in 1917, 83 members of the church joined the military; five of whom died in the conflict.
 Due to anti-German sentiments during World War I, German language services had ended by 1918.
-The sanctuary was renovated in 1925 with an elaborate Gothic marble altar installed and an addition of a 5-stop chancel organ.
+The sanctuary was renovated in 1925 with an elaborate Gothic marble altar installed and the addition of a 5-stop chancel organ.
 In 1932, during one of the worst years of the Great Depression, an expansive Sunday school building was constructed at the cost of $81,000.

 In 1941, joint services were started in the Sunday school building for armed service personnel stationed in Charleston.
 A program of singing, entertainment, and a social hour were held each Sunday evening during the duration of World War II.
 In 1944, a Service Center Building was constructed on St. Matthew's property on Vanderhorst Street by the National Lutheran Council, a cooperative body comprising eight Lutheran church bodies in the United States, who then created the Service Commission.
 This commission served as the official military agency of the council and worked to provide spiritual ministry to service personnel.
 Also during the war, German hymnals were loaned to the German prisoner of war camp in Hampton, South Carolina.
 The church's organist and a vocal quartet presented a program of Christmas music to the prisoners, also.
-In World War II, 191 members of St. Matthew's served their country; three of them were killed.
+In World War II, 191 members of St. Matthew's served their country; three of whom were killed.

 In 1961, the final expansion and renovation of the parish buildings was completed, which included an auditorium and the air conditioning of the sanctuary and Sunday school building.

-St. Matthew's plays host to many cultural events throughout the year and broadcasts its Sunday 11:00 AM service live on WSCC-FM 94.3.
-Professor Stefan Engels of Leipzig, Germany noted scholar on the works of Sigfrid Karg-Elert has performed many times on the 61 rank Austin Organ.
+St. Matthew's plays host to many cultural events throughout the year and broadcasts its Sunday 11:00 AM service live on WSCC-FM.
+Professor Stefan Engels of Leipzig, noted Germany scholar on the works of Sigfrid Karg-Elert, has performed many times on the 61 rank Austin Organ.
 Opus No. 2085 |South Carolina| |Charleston| |St. Matthew's Evan.
 Luth.| 3 55 The church is also a frequent venue for Charleston Symphony Orchestra Gospel Choir concerts.